 TRUTH⁵: Studies show that 70-85% of opportunities are found through connections, but you do not need to know people in high power roles - just people!
 And you already have a large network - your family, friends, Stanford faculty and alumni - who are often excited to help!
 Developing these connections can be as simple as emailing these professionals and taking them to coffee to learn more about their career and hear their story.

-MYTH: “I don’t have any experience so I’m not qualified for most job opportunities.”
+MYTH: “I don’t have any paid experience so I’m not qualified for most job opportunities.”

 TRUTH⁶: You do have experience!
 Experience includes leadership positions, athletics, service opportunities, group projects, and more.
 Employers often care more about transferable skills and a willingness to learn.
 Additionally, up to 85% of opportunities are found through connections so focus on relationship building, not your resume.

 MYTH: “I need to figure out what I’m passionate about so I can figure out what I want to do with my life.”